localstack/docs/content/en/getting-started/quickstart.md

 All of these resources will be deployed to the local `us-east-1` region on LocalStack using Serverless framework.

-Let us install all the dependencies for our sample application.
+## Run the sample AWS application

 You need to ensure that you have Node.js and `npm` available, to install Serverless framework and other dependencies.

-Run the command:
+The application has been updated to make your life easier.
+The only thing left to do now is to run:

 {{< command >}}
-$ npm install
+$ make deploy
-$ npm install -g serverless
 {{< / command >}}

-## Run the sample AWS application

-With the initial setup now completed, you can deploy the application via `serverless` CLI:

-{{< command >}}
-$ serverless deploy --stage local
-{{< / command >}}

-Let us now serve the web application locally which can be accessed through your browser:

-{{< command >}}
-$ npm run web
-{{< / command >}}
+This easy to use wrapper hides commands like `npm install` and `npm install -g serverless`.

-Navigate to [`localhost:3000/`](http://localhost:3000/) to access the web application.
+Navigate to [`http://localhost:4566/archive-bucket/index.html`](http://localhost:4566/archive-bucket/index.html) to access the web application.
 You can enable the **Auto-Refresh** and click on **Create new request**.
 You will see the request being processed in the table below after an alert that your request has been sent and queued.
 After the processing is complete, you will see an option in the table to download the result from S3.
 Click on it to download a text file with the message: `Archive result for request XXXXXXX`.

 If you have the `awslocal` CLI installed, you can run the following command to see the archive results in the local S3 bucket: